ccarella/aug-cursor-chat/docs/PRD.md

-# Sonar Sports Buddy Chat — Product Requirements Document (PRD)
+# Ask Replay! — Product Requirements Document (PRD)

 ## 1. Overview

-Sonar Sports Buddy is a lightweight, citation-first sports chat companion.
+Ask Replay! is a lightweight, citation-first sports chat companion.
 It helps fans—especially those who support FC Barcelona, Inter Miami CF, New York Yankees, and New York Knicks—get quick, credible answers about schedules, scores, injuries, odds, storylines, and where-to-watch.
 The app emphasizes clarity, trustworthy sourcing, and a friendly fan tone.

 This PRD captures the v1 goals, scope, UX, technical architecture, metrics, and risks for the current product implemented in this repository.